Welcome to Shantigar

 Shantigar = Peaceful Home

-Jean-Claude van Itallie in 1997.
-His Buddhist teacher, Chogyam Rinpoche, chose Shantigar as our name, meaning Peaceful Home.
-Over the past thirty years, we have hosted a stellar roster of theatre artists, dancers, musicians, painters, writers, spiritual teachers, yogis, healers, and activists.
-Our workshops are welcoming and intimate, nourishing in every way.
-Our spectacular fields, hills, forests, and trails offer abundant joys.
-If you’re new to Shantigar, we invite you to explore our site and learn more about our story.
+Over more than sixty years, Jean-Claude and Shantigar have hosted a stellar roster of theatre artists, dancers, musicians, painters, writers, spiritual teachers, yogis, healers, nature guides, and activists.
+Our workshops are welcoming and intimate.
+Our fields, hills, forests, and trails offer abundant pleasures.

 Grow the Community